SRJPE/rst-pilot-app-client/README.md

 - Node.js
 - Xcode for running the iOS Simulator (If you are developing from a Windows or a Linux machine, you will need a physical iOS device for testing)
   - View this page for assistance: https://docs.expo.dev/workflow/ios-simulator/

+## Install Source Code

+- Using your method of choice, install the source code (`git clone`, GitHub Desktop, zip file, etc)

 ## Environment Variables